yxuco/vue-nft-delivery/README.md

 View the web UI in a Chrome browser at http://localhost:3070/.
 Login to your wallet in MetaMask browser plugin.
 In the web UI, enter a Token ID of `1` through `4`, and select an NFT contract, then click the `Sign` button to see the verification result.

-You can add any other static HTML pages, such as [/public](./api/public/) to the `../dist/public`, and so they can be viewed at http://localhost:3070/public.
+You can add any other static HTML pages, such as sample files under [/public](./api/public/) to the folder `../dist/public`, and so they can be viewed at http://localhost:3070/public.

-If you update the server port and/or other configuration parameters in the [config.json](./api/config.json), you'll have to rebuild the production bundle, and then restart the `Node.js` server.
+If you update the server port and/or other configuration parameters in [config.json](./api/config.json), you'll have to rebuild the production bundles, and then restart the `Node.js` server.

 ## References